SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 This document assumes that any implementation adding support for RTP-over-QUIC could reasonably also add support for BUNDLE ({{RFC8843}}) and "rtcp-mux" ({{RFC5761}}), so these capabiilities are not mentioned further in this document.

+### An Aside on Secure AVP Profiles in an RTP Over QUIC Context

+Existing RTP implementations have the choice for any given RTP connection to exchange either unencrypted RTP streams (using AVP profiles such as RTP/AVPF) or encrypted RTP streams (using AVP profiles such as RTP/SAVPF).

+An RTP implementation that uses QUIC as its underlying transport protocol will always send an RTP stream that is encrypted between the two QUIC endpoints, so some RTP implementations may be tempted to exchange unencrypted RTP as an encrypted QUIC payload, reasoning that QUIC protection will be sufficient.

+One nuance here is that QUIC is heavily encrypted between two QUIC endpoints, with the very minimal exception of the invariant header fields described in {{RFC8999}}, but as described in {{RFC7667}}, many RTP applications use middleboxes for a variety of reasons, and some of these topologies (for example, media translation) require that the middlebox understand the RTP payload.

+These middleboxes are explictly addressed, and the QUIC cryptographic handshake described in {{RFC9001}} takes place between the RTP endpoint and the RTP middlebox.
+After the QUIC cryptographic handshake has succeeded, the RTP middlebox has access to the RTP in the QUIC payload, and can perform whatever translations are appropriate before forwarding the RTP steam to another RTP endpoint.
+However, if the RTP sender uses one of the "insecure" AVPs, the middlebox does not have any indication that the RTP sender wants the translated RTP stream to be protected by encryption when the middlebox forwards it.
+That might be fine if the middlebox and RTP endpoint are both using RTP over QUIC, but if the middlebox is performing transport translation as well, the middlebox may also be translating an RTP-over-QUIC stream to RTP-over-UDP.

+This specification tries to provide that indication by supporting both "secure" and "insecure" AVPs for RTP over QUIC, so the middlebox that is providing back-to-back RTP sessions as described in {{RFC7667}} can be aware of the sender's desire that a translated RTP stream is encypted regardless of the underlying transport protocol, without always requiring both SRTP and QUIC encryption between each pair of QUIC endpoints for all RTP traffic.
+That's one strategy, and it's certainly possible that other strategies might be safer, cleaner, and/or more useful.

 ## Open Questions {#open-questions}

-The current contents of {{idents-atts}} and {{iana}} would allow a relatively straightforward translation from "RTP over UDP" to "RTP over QUIC over UDP", and likewise from "RTCP over UDP" to "RTCP over QUIC over UDP".
+The current contents of {{idents-atts}} and {{iana}} would allow an existing RTP/RTCP implementation to make a relatively straightforward transition from "RTP over UDP" to "RTP over QUIC datagrams over UDP", and likewise from "RTCP over UDP" to "RTCP over QUIC datagrams over UDP".

 Although it is still early days for RTP over QUIC, things may not be that straightforward.
-Just limiting our attention to various proposals for "RTP over QUIC" that have already received attention in the IETF, we have seen
+Just limiting our attention to various proposals for "RTP over QUIC" that have already been discussed on the Media Over QUIC IETF mailing list {{MOQ}} and in various IETF side meetings, we have seen

 * a desire to make use of QUIC connection migration in case of path failure between two endpoints
 * a desire to replace RTP Round Trip Time (RTT) measurement with something like a proposed QUIC extension for timestamps ({{I-D.huitema-quic-ts}}) that could be used to measure one-way delays
-* some way to make use of QUIC streams, whether with QUIC datagrams in the same QUIC connection or not
+* a desire to make use of QUIC streams, potentially with QUIC datagrams in the same QUIC connection
-* some way to decouple the RTP state machine and the QUIC state machine, which each assume they are responsible for managing sending rates, without any knowledge of what the other plans to do
+* a desire to decouple the RTP state machine and the QUIC state machine, which currently assume they are solely responsible for managing sending rates, without any knowledge of what the other plans to do
-* defining a media-focused congestion control mechanism such as "Self-Clocked Rate Adaptation for Multimedia", or SCReAM ({{RFC8298}}), to be included in QUIC implementations
+* a desire to select a media-focused congestion control mechanism such as "Self-Clocked Rate Adaptation for Multimedia", or SCReAM ({{RFC8298}}), that can be included in QUIC implementations
+* a desire to use RTP over QUIC in peer-to-peer applications, which likely would require extensions to the QUIC protocol for NAT traversal, at a bare minimum

-For any of these proposals (or other proposals that may surface in the future), signaling in SDP may be required.
+Changes to the SDP signaling in {{idents-atts}} and {{iana}} may be (and likely would be) needed in order to support any of these desires (or other desires that may surface in the future).

 #Identifiers and Attributes {#idents-atts}